Two Guns, Arizona: Settlement

 The first settler at Two Guns was Ed Randolph, who built a store next to the death cave.

 In 1922, Earle and Louise Cundiff purchased 320 acre of land from Randolph at this location for $1,000, and built a store, restaurant, and gasoline pumps.

 Harry E. Miller leased a property from the Cundiffs in 1925 and began extensive construction.
 Calling himself "Chief Crazy Thunder", Miller wanted to capitalize on the beauty of Canyon Diablo and the flow of passing tourists.
-Along the canyon rim, Miller erected a zoo with cages made of brick, mortar, and chicken wire; his zoo animals included mountain lions, cougars, Gila monsters, coral snakes, birds, and a lynx.
+Along the canyon rim, Miller erected a zoo with cages made of brick, mortar, and chicken wire; his zoo animals included mountain lions, Gila monsters, coral snakes, birds, and a lynx.
 A restaurant and Indian gift shop were opened, and Miller cleaned out the death cave, selling any Apache skulls found inside as souvenirs.

 For a fee, visitors were led on a tour that began at a Hopi house Miller had built, where rolls of colored piki bread were made and sold.
 Tourists then followed a paved path down the side of the canyon to a soft drink stand at the bottom.
 Next was a tour of the death cave, where Miller had installed electric lights, and fake ruins of cliff dwellers.
 Flamboyant signs were placed along the highway, and Miller named his establishment "Fort Two Guns" as an homage to silent movie actor William S. "Two Guns" Hart, with whom Miller claimed to have previously worked.
 The Cundiffs applied for a post office under the name "Two Guns" in 1924, but it was refused.
 The post office was renamed "Canyon Lodge".

 In 1925, "Rimmy" Jim Giddings opened a gas station and cafe at Two Guns called Rimmy Jim's.
-Another location burned down in 1969.
 In 1926, the highway designation was changed to U.S. Route 66.
 That same year, Cundiff and Miller had a disagreement about the details of their lease, and Miller shot the unarmed Cundiff to death.
 He was later acquitted of the killing.
 The interior of Miller's store burned in 1929, and soon after, Louise Cundiff built her own tourist store.
 The following year, Miller left the state.
 Cundiff remarried, and in 1934 opened the Two Guns Texaco service station along a new alignment of Route 66.
 Behind it, they relocated the zoo (which closed prior to 1950).

 In 1938, a new bridge across Canyon Diablo was built, and Route 66 began following Interstate 40 at the Two Guns location.
 A more modern service station was built at Two Guns in 1963, and in the late 1960s a motel, western tavern, reptile exhibit, and new zoo were added.
 Later, a Shell service station was built and a KOA campground opened.